 A simpler solution is to use a focused innovation challenge software that guides you through every step and makes management seamless.
 In this guide, we will focus on how to use Orchidea for your innovation challenge.

-When you have planned all the relevant details, it's time to prepare the challenge by setting up the Orchidea platform.
-Create an innovation challenge in Orchidea.
+When you have planned all the relevant details, it's time to prepare for the challenge by setting up the Orchidea platform.
+Create an innovation challenge in Orchidea easy by choosing a pre-made template for the challenge.
 Fill in the challenge name, brief, timetable, and other useful information for everyone to see.
 You can modify the challenge phase descriptions to make the challenge more appealing to your audience.
-Then adjust the proposal form, invite participants and start your innovation competition!
+Then adjust the proposal form, invite participants, and start your innovation competition!

 💡 Tip: Take a closer look at the planning and read our previous articles on innovation challenges before you start your competition